Your Question # 27

 The short answer to your question whether Satan admits 'defeat' in trying to get Job to sin is NOT recorded.
 One reason I postulate is because Satan is a very prideful being.
 He cannot conceive of being defeated.
 If repulsed on one front he will simply bring an attack from a different angle.

-God had hedged Job in with material, familial and personal blessings because of his faithfulness.
+God had hedged Job in with material, family and personal blessings because of his faithfulness.
 However there is also an important lesson for us to note, this does not mean because we may be faithful that 'bad' things such as persecution and attacks won't happen to us.
 In fact the more faithful one is to Christ, the more chance that adversity may come from the enemy to test, weaken and destroy our testimony.
 Satan believed if he could hit Job hard enough by taking away his wealth (his treasures), family (those he loved on earth), and health (personal discomforts) that Job would turn from God and blame Him for his hardships.

 Such is the temptation of many Christians who are weak in the faith.
 As a Pastor I have seen superficial believers turn from the way of God because they did not get what they thought God should have given them or protected them from harm and loss.